Noah-Everett/HomePod-Temperature-Humidity/README.md

 <img src="Automations.png" alt="Automations" width="200"/>

+4) (This is not an actionable step) Your note should look similar to [ExampleNote.txt](https://github.com/Noah-Everett/HomePod-Temperature-Humidity/blob/main/ExampleNote.txt) but with your data.

-4) Run [plot.ipynb](https://github.com/Noah-Everett/HomePod-Temperature-Humidity/blob/main/plot.ipynb) to read in, analyze, and plot the data.
+5) Run [plot.ipynb](https://github.com/Noah-Everett/HomePod-Temperature-Humidity/blob/main/plot.ipynb) to read in, analyze, and plot the data.

 <img src="Plot.png" alt="Plot" width="600"/>